-When Fjallraven asked me to review this jacket last year, I was immediately game.
+When Fjallraven asked me to review this jacket, I was immediately game.
 After all, I'm someone who's super easily cold and so whatever piece of garment promises to keep me warm on wintery travels, ignites my interest.

 As always, I've tested it thoroughly and on several trips before reporting back to you and now you can find my Fjallraven Keb Jacket review below.